Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/examples/max/README.md

 <!-- BEGIN_TF_DOCS -->
-# A Default Virtual Machine Scale Set Deployment
+# Max Virtual Machine Scale Set Deployment

-This example demonstrates a standard deployment of VMSS aligned with reliability recommendations from the [Well Architected Framework](https://learn.microsoft.com/en-us/azure/reliability/reliability-virtual-machine-scale-sets?tabs=graph-4%2Cgraph-1%2Cgraph-2%2Cgraph-3%2Cgraph-5%2Cgraph-6%2Cportal).
+This example exercises many of the parameters available in this AVM.
+It is not recommended to use this example as a template for you deployment.
+Instead use this example to see examples of how to set various variables.

 - a Linux VM
 - a virtual network with a subnet